.skip-nav {position:absolute;left:-10000px;top:auto;width:1px;height:1px;overflow:hidden;} Skip to main content

 A Health Savings Account, or HSA, is available to retirees who are enrolled in TVA’s Consumer-Directed Health Plan (CDHP).
 The HSA gives you, the consumer, more control over how and when you spend your healthcare resources.

-The HSA trustee is HSA Bank.
-The HSA trustee holds your balances for you, receives and records contributions, and processes distributions.
-TVA contributions to the HSA are made to HSA Bank.
-TVA’s contributions for 2023 to the HSA are $600/individual and $1,200/family.
-The maximum annual HSA contribution from all sources is $3,850/individual and $7,750/family.
+The maximum annual HSA contribution from all sources is $4,400 per individual and $8,750 per family.
 The maximum is set by the IRS.
 If you are age 55 or older you can also make additional “catch-up” contributions.
 The maximum annual catch-up contribution is $1,000 beginning the year you turn 55.

 Dental Insurance